Frustrated man with head on laptop keyboard

 Expect that your readers will skim your content and use a format that makes it easy for them.
 Use short paragraphs that are easy to digest and relevant headings to introduce each section.

-6. Your content is poor quality
+7. Your content is poor quality

 Your audience isn’t going to read any old rubbish.
 And if your content isn’t up to standard, they’re never going to convert either.

-What do I mean by poor quality?
+What makes content poor quality?

 Here are some examples: